This post may contain affiliate links. Please read our disclosure policy.

 • Rolled Oats- For this recipe it is important to use real rolled oats.
 Not instant oats and not steel cut oats.
 Good old fashion, run of the mill (pun intended) rolled oats.

-• Chopped Almonds- I love almonds, but you could use any nut you like or omit the nuts completely.
-Just make sure to add in some extra rolled oats if that is the case.
+• Chopped Almonds- I love almonds, but you could use any nut you like or omit the nuts completely!
+If omitting, make sure to add in extra rolled oats.

 • Honey

-• Butter- I always use salted butter when I make homemade granola.
+• Butter- I always use salted butter, but unsalted butter will also work!

 • Vanilla

-• Almond Extract- You can use different extracts it you are making different flavored granola.
-Maple and coconut could be delicious!
+• Almond Extract- You can use different extracts to switch up the flavor.
+Maple or coconut extract would be reallllly good here.

 • Salt

-Mix the dry ingredients into bowl and set it aside.
+1. In a large bowl, mix the dry ingredients together and set aside.

-Pour your sugary mixture over the dry ingredients and stir, making sure to coat it evenly.
+5. Pour the warm sugar mixture over the dry ingredients and stir, making sure to coat it evenly.

-Spread the granola out on a parchment lined cookie sheet (Parchment is a must when making granola!) and bake at 300 degrees for 35-45 minutes.
+6. Spread the granola out on a parchment lined cookie sheet.
+(Parchment is a must when making granola!)

-Stir the granola every 15 minutes.
-When the granola has been in the oven for 35 minutes stir the granola a check the color.
-If the granola has darkened in color remove it from the oven.
+8. At the 35 minute mark, stir again and check the color of the granola.
+If the granola has darkened in color, remove it from the oven.
 If it has not yet darkened, let it cook for another 5 minutes and check, repeating until it has slightly darkened in color.

 granola on a pan after baking